-Rip Van Winkle st. for 20 years and two days straight, by Course, that's a fictitious tale.
+Rip Van Winkle store for 20 years and two days straight, by Ocourse, that's a fictitious tale.

-In the awake side, Randy Gardner set a world record in 1964 for time without sleep.
-The 17-yearold high school student from San Diego stayed awake 264 hours - 11 days straight.
+On the awake side, Randy Gardner set a world record in 1964 for time without sleep.
+The 17-year-old high school student from San Diego stayed awake 264 hours - 11 days straight.